A full guide to EU and UK air passenger rights

 We'll send you your compensation right away.
 We don't win, you don't pay.

 Not surprisingly, European airlines don't like EC and UK 261 very much.
-Legally, they need to provide passengers the means to file for compensation, but in our experience, you'll likely get the run-around, wasting valuable time and potentially money fighting to receive what is legally yours.
+Legally, they need to provide passengers the means to file for compensation, but in our experience, individual passengers and travel agents get the run-around, wasting valuable time and potentially money fighting to receive what is legally yours.

 Enter MyAirAdvocate.
 Our team of dedicated flight experts specializes in helping Americans who've experienced subpar experiences in their European travels.